iamurali/iamurali.github.com/_posts/2020-09-15-rails-postgres-views.md

 <img src = "../images/rails_db_views/db_views_schema.png" height="300px" width="480px"/>

-## Lets try heavy lifting in ruby
+## Initial implementation of reports in ruby

-Initial Existing implementation we had implemented in ruby.
+Initially we have decide to implement all reportings in ruby.
 The naive approach will include initializing each object and associated objects to the meeting.

 This worked well initially for small amount of data.
-It started giving performance problems when there are more than 2K meetings and each meeting has approximately 10.
+We have encountered performance issues when there are more than 2K meetings and each meeting has approximately 10.
 Which eventually become 21K objects initialization and storing the data in-memory while processing all of them.

 ```ruby
 Benchmark.bm { |x| x.report {